TAP-GGC/Code-Nator/README.md

 <!-- the emojis are not set in stone!
 If you'd like you can remove them entirely or select your own from https://gist.github.com/rxaviers/7360908 you are welcome to -->

 ## :loudspeaker: About
-The objective of the workshop is to teach students how to do basic coding and how to debug.

-This workshop has participants look for errors in the block coding and debugging the code to get the mBot to work.
+The objective of the workshop is to use mBots to teach basic coding and debugging.
+This workshop has participants dissect incorrect code snippets and debug the code to perform the correct action.
+The students will be split up into three groups tackling the following topics: RGB Lights, Speed & Distance, and Turns/Lateral Movements.
+From there, students will regroup and be split into six teams to collaborate on completing a track in the fastest time.

 ## :bulb: Project Information
 <!--